nhsconnect/gpconnect/pages/design/design_product_versioning.md

 - SDS interaction IDs ([see below](#sds-interaction-ids))
 - Service Root URL format ([see below](#service-root-url-format))

-The following GP Connect artefacts are released alongside the specification, but use their own version number scheme:
+The following GP Connect API artefacts are released alongside the specification, but use their own version number scheme:

 - [FHIR profiles](development_fhir_resource_guidance.html)

 ### SDS interaction IDs ###

-[SDS interaction IDs](integration_interaction_ids.html) change only when a new major version of the specification is released and are suffixed with the major version number, except for GP Connect versions 0.x.x where there is no suffix.
+[SDS interaction IDs](integration_interaction_ids.html) change only when a new major version of the specification is released and are suffixed with the major version number, except for GP Connect API versions 0.x.x where there is no suffix.

 ### Service Root URL format ###